nikolastasic/cypress-foxstone-miniapp/README.md

   cypress/support/commands.js
 ```

-4. Also some importants constants are stored in project root path in Config file:
+4. Also some important constants are stored in project root path in Config file:
 ```bash
   cypress.config.js
 ```